OolongSwap/boba-community-token-list/README.md

 # Boba Community Token List

 This NPM module and GitHub repo contains the Boba community token list used in the OolongSwap interface.
+Note: you can still create pair, swap, add liquidity (and everything else) with your project token without doing any of the following.
+This section is just to add logo to your token and add your token to the __boba community token list__ so that it will show up in the token selection drop down. (and other projects can use __boba community token list__ too to include your token for their project)

 ## How to add a token
 ### Requirements